 - It may be a little too big for some houses or apartments.

-This plastic is easy to clean and there aren’t many crevices for food to hide in.
-Besides being easy to clean, this high chair can be converted to a booster seat and a toddler chair so you’ll get your money’s worth out of this chair because you’ll be able to use it for years.
+The great thing about this 3-in-1 model is that the plastic is easy to clean, and there aren’t many crevices for food to hide in.
+It can also be converted to a booster seat and a toddler chair, so you’ll use it for years and get your money’s worth.

-The chair reclines into three different positions.
-It also have a five-point harness to keep your baby safe.
-It has locking wheels so you can move the chair, but your toddler won’t be able to.
+The chair reclines into three different positions, and the five-point harness will keep your baby safe.
+It has locking wheels so you can move the chair, but your toddler can’t.

-The tray is dishwasher safe and it can be removed with only one hand.
-The seat pad is also safe to put in the dishwasher.
-Because the safety straps on high chairs can often become filthy from food and drink spills, moms should like that they can remove these straps and clean them in the washing machine.
+The tray is dishwasher safe, and it can be removed with only one hand — and you can pop the seat pad into the dishwasher while you’re at it.
+Because safety straps can become filthy from food and drink spills, you may like that these are removable and go in the washing machine.